mari-mbiru/AmplifyME-Excel-File-Processing-Project/README.md

 - The Master workbook will always contain a worksheet called "Grading".
 The "Grading" worksheet will have the first three columns containing the Worksheet Name, Cell Range and Comparison Type for grading.
 The first row will always be a header row describing these columns.
+- A row in the grading sheet where the first three columns are empty will be assumed to be an empty row that should not affect max score.
 - The files submitted will use the new .xlsx (XML Spreadsheet Format) format as it has been in use since 2007.
 - The master and student files will be relatively small (less than ten thousand rows).
 - Grading types "CorrForm" and "CorrVal" are only valid as spelled.
 Lowercase values equivalents of this are allowed.